Mohan171820/Mohan171820/README.md

 My favorite tools are Intellij Idea , Postman, Git, and GitHub.

 I’m currently focused on backend development, API integration, and DSA practice.

-Fun Facts:

-I enjoy learning new technologies

-I like building practical projects

-I’m focused on improving my skills for internships and jobs